unit57/watch_something/README.md

 npm start on both App and API.

 By default the Watch Something App is linked to the web hosted Watch Something API - change that to the local port Watch Something API is running.

+run the get genres route.

+run the get movies route( for now its best to manualy set the for loop to 2-3 year limits to pull in data or else you'll max out your ratelimit and retrieve very few movies)